 Before you create a plan, you’ll first want to put a good team together that will help facilitate the planning process.
-Your team should include a strong lead facilitator and a handful of other folks who understand your sanctuary’s The stated goals and activities of an organization.
-An animal sanctuary’s mission is commonly focused on objectives such as animal rescue and public advocacy. and are committed to meetings, deadlines, equal participation, and conflict resolution.
+Your team should include a strong lead facilitator and a handful of other folks who understand your sanctuary’s mission and are committed to meetings, deadlines, equal participation, and conflict resolution.
 Regular communication is key.

 Assess the Current State of Your Sanctuary, Education Program(s), and Community

 Your team is going to start the planning process by reflecting on your sanctuary’s mission, vision, core values, and constituents.
 All these things will help you determine how your organization will approach education.
 You’ll then want to assess the current state of your sanctuary, education program (if applicable), and surrounding community.
 Understanding the current climate and circumstance of your organization will help you determine what type of education program is appropriate for your sanctuary and inform the strategies you implement to help you achieve your program’s goals.
 Let’s take a look at some of the questions you’ll want to consider together as you assess the current state of your sanctuary and its educational programming:

 If you’re developing new educational programming:

 Assess the needs of your community:

 - What are similar nearby organizations doing in terms of educational programming?

 - Are they doing it effectively?

 - What challenges and opportunities have they faced?
 One way to answer this question is by interviewing and speaking with other organizations who have created education programs in a sanctuary setting.
 These will vary, of course, depending on your region and circumstance.